linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 04 - Mutual Funds and Other Investment Companies.md

 Many funds also are sold through "financial supermarkets" that sell shares in funds of many complexes.
 Instead of charging customers a sales commission, the broker splits management fees with the mutual fund company.
 Another advantage is unified record keeping for all funds purchased from the supermarket, even if the funds are offered by different complexes.
 On the other hand, many contend that these supermarkets result in higher expense ratios because mutual funds pass along the costs of participating in these programs in the form of higher management fees.

-# 4.4 Costs of Investing in Mutual Funds
+## 4.4 Costs of Investing in Mutual Funds

-# Fee Structure
+### Fee Structure

 An individual investor choosing a mutual fund should consider not only the fund's stated investment policy and past performance but also its management fees and other expenses.
 Comparative data on virtually all important aspects of mutual funds are available on Morningstar's Web site at www.morningstar.com.
 You should be aware of four general classes of fees.

 Operating Expenses Operating expenses are the costs incurred by the mutual fund in operating the portfolio, including administrative expenses and advisory fees paid to the investment manager.
-These expenses, usually expressed as a percentage of total assets under management, may range from  $.2\%$  to  $1.5\%$  annually.
+These expenses, usually expressed as a percentage of total assets under management, may range from $0.2\%$ to $1.5\%$ annually.
 Shareholders do not receive an explicit bill for these operating expenses; instead, the expenses periodically are deducted from the assets of the fund.
 Shareholders pay for these expenses through the reduced value of the portfolio.

 The simple average of the expense ratio of all equity funds in the U.S. was  $1.16\%$  in 2020.
 But larger funds tend to have lower expense ratios, so the average expense ratio weighted by assets under management is considerably smaller, .50\%.
 (These expense ratios all include 12b-1 fees, if any, which are discussed shortly.)
 Not surprisingly, the average expense ratio of actively managed funds is considerably higher than that of indexed funds, .71\% versus .06\% (weighted by assets under management).

 In addition to operating expenses, many funds assess fees to pay for marketing and distribution costs.
 These charges are used primarily to pay the brokers or financial advisers who sell the funds to the public.
 One can avoid these expenses by buying shares directly from the fund sponsor, but many investors are willing to incur these distribution fees in return for the advice they may receive from their broker.

 Front-End Load A front-end load is a commission or sales charge paid when you purchase the shares.
 These charges, which are used primarily to pay the brokers who sell the funds, may not exceed 8.5\%, but in practice they are rarely higher than 6\%.
 Low-load funds have loads that range up to 3\% of invested funds.
 No-load funds have no front-end sales charges.
 Loads effectively reduce the amount of money invested.
-For example, each 1,000 paid for a fund with a 6\% load incurs a sales charge of \$ 60 and fund investment of only \$ 940.
+For example, each \$1,000 paid for a fund with a 6\% load incurs a sales charge of \$60 and fund investment of only \$940.
 You need cumulative returns of 6.4\% of your net investment (60/940 = .064) just to break even.

 Back-End Load A back-end load is a redemption, or "exit," fee incurred when you sell your shares.
 Typically, funds that impose back-end loads reduce them by 1 percentage point for every year the funds are left invested.
 Thus, an exit fee that starts at $4\%$ would fall to $2\%$  by the start of your third year.
 These charges are known more formally as "contingent deferred sales loads."

 12b-1 Charges The Securities and Exchange Commission allows the managers of so-called 12b-1 funds to use fund assets to pay for distribution costs such as advertising, promotional literature including annual reports and prospectuses, and, most important, commissions paid to brokers who sell the fund to investors.
 These 12b-1 fees are named after the SEC rule that permits use of these plans.
 Funds may use 12b-1 charges instead of, or in addition to, front-end loads to generate the fees with which to pay brokers.
 As with operating expenses, investors are not explicitly billed for 12b-1 charges.
 Instead, the fees are deducted from the assets of the fund.
 Therefore, 12b-1 fees (if any) must be added to operating expenses to obtain the true annual expense ratio of the fund.
 The SEC requires that all funds include in the prospectus a consolidated expense table that summarizes all relevant fees.
 The 12b-1 fees are limited to $1\%$ of a fund's average net assets per year. $^3$

 Many funds offer "classes" that represent ownership in the same portfolio of securities, but with different combinations of fees.
-Typically, Class A shares have front-end loads and a small 12b-1 fee, often around  $25\%$ .
+Typically, Class A shares have front-end loads and a small 12b-1 fee, often around $0.25\%$ .
 Class C shares rely more on 12b-1 fees, commonly $1\%$ , and often charge a modest back-end load.
 Class I shares are sold to institutional investors.
 These are sometimes called class Y shares and carry no loads or 12b-1 fees.

-# Example 4.2 Fees for Various Classes
+**Example 4.2 Fees for Various Classes**

 The table below lists fees for different classes of the BNY Mellon (formerly Dreyfus) High Yield Fund in 2021.
 Notice the trade-off between the front-end loads versus 12b-1 charges in the choice between Class A and Class C shares.
 Class I shares are sold only to institutional investors and carry lower fees.

 <table><tr><td></td><td>Class A</td><td>Class C</td><td>Class I</td></tr><tr><td>Front-end load</td><td>0-4.5\%a</td><td>0</td><td>0</td></tr><tr><td>Back-end load</td><td>0</td><td>0-1\%b</td><td>0\%</td></tr><tr><td>12b-1 feesc</td><td>0.25\%</td><td>1.0\%</td><td>0\%</td></tr><tr><td>Expense ratio</td><td>0.7\%</td><td>0.7\%</td><td>0.7\%</td></tr></table> aDepending on size of investment.
 Starts at $4.5\%$ for investments less than \$50,000 and tapers to zero for investments more than \$ 1 million.

 bDepending on years until holdings are sold.
-Exit fee is  $1 \%$  for shares redeemed within one year of purchase.
+Exit fee is $1\%$ for shares redeemed within one year of purchase.

 cIncluding annual service fee.